 + additonal $?? going to equity each month

-So I have $75,000 in equity with $40,000 out of pocket and a cash on cash return after all expenses and estimated vacancy/maintenance of 7.6%.
+So I have $75,000 in equity with $40,000 out of pocket and a cash-on-cash return after all expenses and estimated vacancy/maintenance of 7.6%.
 That’s not too bad.
-The 7.6% is a little lower than I’d like, I originally had the property listed for $1500 and had someone back out at last minute.
+But there is a part of me that wonders if this figure would have been any different if I went down the investing route instead like a good friend of mine.
+In all honesty though, I don’t think it would have made that much of a difference because these numbers are better than I ever thought possible.
+Although, the 7.6% is a little lower than I’d like, I originally had the property listed for $1500 and had someone back out at last minute.
 At $1,500/month rent it would be over 10% COC returns.
 I dropped the rent to $1400 and rented it the next day.
 I was really picky on tenants though.
 I feel like I have gotten some good ones that will take care of the place.

 All properties are fully rented!
 I can finally breathe a sigh of relief as it took a little while to get #3 fully rented.